Economical Reverse trike

 and increase the length of the rear swing arm.
 Also relocate the swing arm pivot points more toward the motor sprocket.

-Adding the electrical wires.
+Adding the electrical wiring.

-After all the components were installed I used campaign signs for a body mock-up.
+After all the components were installed, I used campaign signs for a body mock-up.

 Minimum steering linkage and inboard shocks help eliminate some air drag.